nvm-sh/nvm/README.md

 $ docker build -t nvm-dev .
 ```

-This will package your current nvm repository with our pre-defiend development environment into a docker image named `nvm-dev`, once it's built with success, validate your image via `docker images`:
+This will package your current nvm repository with our pre-defined development environment into a docker image named `nvm-dev`, once it's built with success, validate your image via `docker images`:

 ```sh
 $ docker images